citizensense/airsift/README.md

 The research leading to these results has received funding from the European Research Council under the European Union's Seventh Framework Programme (FP/2007-2013) / ERC Grant Agreement n.
 313347, “Citizen Sensing and Environmental Practice: Assessing Participatory Engagements with Environments through Sensor Technologies.”
 For more information on the project and contributors, see http://www.citizensense.net

-# License
+# License and Charter of Use

 The source code for Airsift, Airsift pm2.5 and Airsift frackbox, Copyright (C) <2016>  Citizen Sense is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
-You should have received a copy of the GNU General Public License along with this program.
-If not, see <http://www.gnu.org/licenses/>.

-Airsift incorporates code from openair, Copyright © 2015 David C. Carslaw.
-Openair is distributed under the terms of the GNU GPL.

-Airsift incorporates code from Shiny, Rstudio.
-The shiny package as a whole is distributed under GPL-3.
+See "License" file of Airsift for full details.

+All users of Airsift, or of any derivative software containing all or parts of Airsift's code, must agree to a Charter of Use and License of the tool.

+This is clearly indicated in the "License" file of Airsift, which contains the actual charter of use.

 # Requirements